 Glyburide stimulates the pancreas to make more insulin.
 It is usually taken either 1 to 3 times a day, about 30 minutes before a meal.
 It is sometimes given at bedtime.

 Your doctor or nurse midwife will tell you how and when to take this medicine.
-Because it stimulates the body to make more insulin, it is possible to have hypoglycemia (low blood sugar) while you are taking glyburide.
+Because it stimulates the body to make more insulin, it is possible to have low blood sugar while you are taking glyburide.

 It is important to know the symptoms of hypoglycemia.
-They include feeling dizzy, jittery, shaky, confused, sweaty, weak, cranky, etc. If you have any of these problems, check your blood sugar and treat low blood sugar by drinking 8 ounces of nonfat milk or taking another fastacting sugar such as fruit juice or some of the other foods or drinks listed on page 7.
+They include feeling dizzy, jittery, shaky, confused, sweaty, weak, and cranky.
+If you have any of these problems:

+- Check your blood sugar. - If your blood sugar is low, drink 8 ounces of nonfat milk or take another fast-acting sugar such as fruit juice or some of the other foods or drinks listed on page 7.

-Facts About Insulin
+About Insulin